volumio/docs/docs/00_User_Manual/01_First_steps_with_Volumio.md

 #### 2 - Settings (gear icon)

-Here you'll find all settings for Volumio such as :
+Clicking this opens a menu containing all the settings for Volumio :

  * __My Volumio__ : Here you can access your MyVolumio account
  * __My Music__ : Music sources (NAS and USB devices) and album art management